rajatasusual/rajatasusual/README.md

 ## About Me

 **8+ years** of transforming complex business challenges into elegant technical solutions.
-From **banking infrastructure** at SociÃ©tÃ© GÃ©nÃ©rale to **AI-powered applications**, I bridge the gap between strategic business needs and innovative technology implementation.
+From **banking infrastructure** at Societe Generale to **AI-powered applications**, I bridge the gap between strategic business needs and innovative technology implementation.

 > *"I've been coding since I was 12, and I don't intend to stop anytime soon."*